resistzzz/Prompt4NR/README.md

 > [!TIP]
 > To run the experiments for English data therefor replace ```news.txt``` with the English variant while the rest remains the same.

-By default we placed these datasets at the location ```DATA/English_small```, but this folder name can be anything as long as it matches the directory path variable set in the .job or .sh files (explanation will become apparent in the **How to Run These codes** section below).
+By default we placed these datasets at the location ```DATA/English_small```, but this folder name can be anything as long as it matches the directory path variable set in the .job or .sh files (explanation will become apparent in the **How to Run These codes** later on).

 We have shared our preprocessed dataset on Google Drive as follows: